site hit counter

 Step 2 - Trail and Road Map

 Once you are familiar with the site, the next step is to draw a sketch map of roads, trails, and major natural features like ponds, stream, swamps, etc. You can photocopy and enlarge a USGS map or use a local trail map too.
-Local trail maps tend to be inccurate or incomplete, so, you will need to draw in any additions or corrections.The purpose of this map is give you a general overall map to reference your location for the next two steps.
+Local trail maps tend to be inccurate or incomplete, so, you will need to draw in any additions or corrections.The purpose of this map is to give you a general overall map to reference your location for the next two steps.

 Step 3 - Stone Wall and Natural Features Map